 “Youth care about their parents' opinions, even if they don’t seem like they do.
 The #1 reason students give for not drinking alcohol or using drugs is that they don’t want to disappoint their parents.
 Students who learn about the risks of underage drinking and using drugs from their parents/guardians are significantly less likely to use drugs and alcohol.” - Olivia Brooks, Youth Prevention Coordinator

-Talk It’s Important: We get it.
+Talk.
+It’s Important: We get it.
 Drugs & alcohol are not easy topics to bring up.
 We are teaming up with local businesses for a prevention project focused on promoting the conversation of drug and alcohol use between parents and children.
 Our goal is to increase the percentage of parents who talk to their kids about the dangers of substance use while increasing youth’s perception of harm.
-Local Addison County businesses have agreed to put stickers and share ads promoting this conversation on their take-out containers and through their media outlets.
-BONUS: The stickers also include information on entering a raffle by sending in pictures enjoying the food, and having this important conversation.
-Talk, It’s Important.
+We have created Talk CAMP: A Guide to an Important Conversation.
+Setting up the conversation about substance use with your child can be tricky.
+Our Camp Counselors have provided some kindling to help start your campfire conversation.

 Promoting Positivity: Studies show that when students focus on healthy behaviors that make them feel good they are happier and less likely to engage in risky behaviors such as substance use.
 So..how do you not do drugs?
 It’s not about what you’re not doing…it’s about what you ARE doing!
 Students across Addison County participate in all sorts of fun activities and hobbies that keep them healthy and safe, and through our “Promoting Positivity” campaign we recognize and encourage their commitment to a healthy lifestyle.